breadboard-ai/breadboard/recipes/llm-concepts/rag-query/README.md

 # RAG Query

-This recipe demonstrates how to integrate RAG into a Breadboard application.
+This board demonstrates how to integrate RAG into a Breadboard application.
 It doesn't use any specific APIs, rather it orchestrates the data flow between a number of different APIs

-## Compiling the recipe
+## Compiling the board

 `breadboard make recipes/llm-concepts/rag-query/index.js > recipes/llm-concepts/rag-query/index.json`

-## Running the Recipe
+## Running the Board

 ### Inputs